rifaterdemsahin/certbot/README.md

 - Basic familiarity with the Linux command line.

 ## Installation

+To get started with Certbot, follow these steps:

- Create an AWS Server with Ubuntu
+1. **Create an AWS Server with Ubuntu**:

- Add the necessary firewall rules http https ssl
+   Ensure that the server has the necessary firewall rules for HTTP, HTTPS, and SSL.

-1. **Update your package list and install Certbot**:
+2. **Update your package list and install Certbot**:

    ```bash
    sudo apt update -y
    sudo apt install certbot python3-certbot-nginx -y
    ```

-2. **Verify Certbot installation**:
+3. **Verify Certbot installation**:

    Run the following command to check if Certbot was installed correctly: